rubendmatos1985/fullstack-starwars-app/README.md

  The app could be improved and add more functionalities and those stuff.
 Maybe in the future :)

- To run the app just clone the project and modify the knexfile.ts with your postgresql local connection data.
+ To run the app just clone the project and modify the knexfile.ts with your postgres connection data.
  Run "npm run build" in the project folder.
 Inside dist folder run knex migrate:latest, and then knex:seed run and then npm start.
 That's all.